JuanBaut/JuanBaut/README.md

 <table align="center">
   <tr>
     <td align="center" width="65%">
-      I am a <i>software engineer</i> with knowledge in web development, data analysis and some linux.
-I believe in designing things with passion in to solve problems correctly with usability and aesthetics in mind.
+      I am a <b>software engineer</b> with knowledge in web development, data analysis and some linux.
+I believe in designing things with passion to solve problems correctly with usability and aesthetics in mind.
       <br /><br />
       C1 English · A2 German · Native Spanish
       <br /><br />